Osteoarthritis

 Medications

-Prescription Pain Medications: For severe pain, options like hydrocodone/acetaminophen or Oxycodone might be prescribed for short-term use.
+Prescription Pain Medications: Stronger options like hydrocodone/acetaminophen may be used short-term for severe pain.

 Living